 Many of them are addictive and do not address the underlying cause of your pain.
 Opioids should be prescribed only after a thorough exam by a specialist and if other drugs have failed to provide relief.
 If you find yourself relying on opioids to get through the day, it may be time to seek a second opinion.

 Acupuncture, massage, biofeedback therapy, laser therapy, electrical nerve stimulation, and other nonsurgical spine treatments can also make a difference for chronic back pain.
 Talk to your spine specialist about alternative treatments that could benefit you.

 I hope this article will help you if someone has this kind of problem.
 And, those persons should follow the home remedies that are mentioned above.
 And if still, you are feeling good, then you must go to the doctor.

 You should also maintain your diet.
-Some foods that are highly inflaming especially in trans fats, processed foods, and refined sugars.
+Some foods are highly inflaming especially trans fats, processed foods, and refined sugars.
 Follow the healthy diet that can be contributing to chronic back pain.
 It is very necessary to not cross the limitations.
 You should care about your body and learn to pace yourself.
 There are many treatments that you can follow up in your back pain: Biofeedback therapy, Laser therapy, Electrical nerve stimulation, and other spine treatments.

 These all make a difference for chronic back pain.
 But, the most important and natural therapy is Physical therapy that can treat your age-related back pain.
 But, it should also take under the guidance of the physician and physical therapist.
 Because all the exercises are not suited for everyone.
 And at home, maintaining the exercise routine also brings success.
-Physical therapy may include aerobic exercises, core strengthening, stretching and flexibility exercises.
+Physical therapy may include aerobic exercises, core strengthening, stretching, and flexibility exercises.